dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/intro-to-testing.rst

-Testing is essential for any piece of software and in particular in collaborative projects where the consequences of changes to your code extends beyond yourself.
-This tutorial walks you through all the important concepts that you need to know to write simple tests, but leaves out non essential details.
-Thus this document is the only one you need to read.
+Testing is essential for any piece of software and in particular in collaborative projects where the consequences of changes to your code extend beyond yourself.
+This tutorial walks you through all the important concepts that you need to know to write tests of your recipe.

 PyTest
 ======

-As its test runner ASR uses PyTest_, which is a very popular python framework for writing and running test suites.
+As its test runner ASR uses PyTest_ which is a very popular python framework for writing and running test suites.
 First install ``pytest`` and ``pytest-mock`` (don't worry about ``pytest-mock`` right now, we will need that for later)